VirtualProgrammingLab/documentation/docs/viplab3.0/computation_template.md

 ```
 { "identifier"  : "11483f23-95bf-424a-98a5-ee5868c85c3e", // uuid, created by a frontend launcher
+  "version" : "3.0.0" // version of this JSON-spec definition
   "metadata": // information for frontend
-    { "display_name" : "Aufgabe 1",  // name of computation template shown in frontend
+    { "displayName" : "Aufgabe 1",  // name of computation template shown in frontend
       "description" : "Schreiben Sie eine C-Funktion...", // short description (could be used
                                                      // as subtitle, further descriptions in "parts").
     },